-This Agreement may be opened for collective bargaining as to changes as follows: either party desiring any change shall mail to the other party notice in writing, by registered mail, on or after January 1, 2021, but in any event not later than midnight April 30, 2021, that a change is desired, and if no such notice is given by either party on or after the said January 1 and before the said April 30, the earliest time at which such notice may be given by either party is the corresponding period in the following year.
-All notices given under the provisions of this section on behalf of the Union shall be given by the President (or Vice-President) of the Union, and similarly notices on behalf of the Company shall be given by the General Manager (or his representative).
+This Agreement may be opened for collective bargaining as to changes as follows: either party desiring any change shall mail to the other party notice in writing, by registered mail, on or after January 1, 2025, but in any event not later than midnight April 30, 2025, that a change is desired, and if no such notice is given by either party on or after the said January 1 and before the said April 30, the earliest time at which such notice may be given by either party is the corresponding period in the following year.
+All notices given under the provisions of this section on behalf of the Union, and similarly notices on behalf of the Company shall be given by the General Manager (or their representative).